Wuuuz001/CAD-Daedalus/README.md

 ## 🏛️ Core Architecture

-[cite_start]The Daedalus framework is built upon a hierarchical, three-stage architecture that systematically separates the cognitive tasks of engineering design: Analysis, Decision, and Execution. [cite: 103, 104]
+The Daedalus framework is built upon a hierarchical, three-stage architecture that systematically separates the cognitive tasks of engineering design: Analysis, Decision, and Execution.

 ![Architectural Overview of the Daedalus Framework](https://i.imgur.com/uG9XgQi.png) [cite_start]*Figure: Architectural overview of the Daedalus framework, illustrating the iterative refinement loop across the three layers.* [cite: 97]